-15 April, 2015: Hero MotoCorp Splendor is the best-selling motorcycle in India with three different versions- Plus, Pro and Pro Classic, having differnt trims.
-The bike takes it power from the legendary 97.2cc, horizontal engine, which makes 7.4bhp of maximum power.
-However, the engine has been now retuned for the Pro versions of the bike making upto 8.25bhp.
-Another modern technlogy equipped with the engine is APDV, which makes it more fuel efficient.
-Its latest version is Splendor Pro Classic, which is a cafe racer styled motorcycle with single seating, retro seat cowl, lowered handlebar and other special features.
+October 12, 2015: Hero MotoCorp Splendor is the best-selling motorcycle in the country, which comes in three different versions- Plus, Pro and Pro Classic, having different trims.
+It is powered by a legendary 97.2cc, horizontal engine, which offers a 7.4 bhp of maximum power.
+The engine is retuned for the Pro versions of the bike to offer a power of 8.25bhp.
+To make it more fuel efficient, the company has also furnished its engine with the modern APDV technology.
+Some time back, the company launched its latest version named; Splendor Pro Classic, which is a cafe racer styled motorcycle with single seating, retro seat cowl, lowered handlebar and other special features.
 The company has also added a new safety feature to the range, which is side stand indicator.

 Hero has been the top manufacturer in its field ever since it had the sole identity of Hero Cycles.
 The top position scenario continued as Hero Cycles entered into the legendary joint venture with Honda that gave way to the emergence of a new 'Number One', Hero Honda, in the world of two-wheelers, only this time it was motorbikes and scooters and not cycles.
 And today, when Hero and Honda have, once again, went on their separate ways, it is Hero (now known as Hero MotoCorp) that, as always, stands at the top position in the Indian two-wheeler market.
 So deep-rooted is the trust and reliability that Hero MotoCorp has earned for itself over these long years that nothing has been successful in shaking its foundation that goes deep down in the grounds of the auto-industry.